gohgabriel/boot_mlmem/README.md

 Carefully consider which random effects structures in your data you want to model and configure the randx and randm lists accordingly.
 Select an appropriate method of data centering.
 In most cases group mean centering is the correct method, but there is the option for grand mean centering for niche cases.

 * Note:  This module assumes that the user has a good grasp of multilevel modeling concepts.
-Refer to Rockwood (2017) and the MLmem page (https://njrockwood.com/mlmed) for a deeper understanding.
+Refer to Rockwood (2017) and the [MLmed page](https://njrockwood.com/mlmed) for a deeper understanding.